orkunkaraduman/lipsumgo/README.md

 lipsumgo is a testing microservice with HTTP.
 The microservice generates "lorem ipsum" sentences and prints standard output periodically.
 Also listens a HTTP port.
-HTTP responses include a "lorem ipsum" sentence with some request headers: RemoteAddr, RequestURI.
+HTTP responses include a "lorem ipsum" sentence with some request headers: RequestURI, RemoteAddr.

 ## Usage